mistwire/CloudFormationTemplates/README.md

-# AWS CloudFormation Templates (CFTs) for spinning up various types of environments in an AWS VPC
+# AWS CFTs for spinning up various types of environments in an AWS VPC